 We search for visionary entrepreneurs, build partnership with them, and maximize their success with our capital, experience, network and global vision.
 In order to move fast and be responsive, we keep our organization lean and focus only on big ideas.
-We typically invest between 1.5 and 15 million USD (or RMB equivalent) per company.Submit Business Plan
+Currently we are managing about $1.2 billion USD assets, and typically invest between 1 and 30 million USD (or RMB equivalent) per company.Submit Business Plan

 Google is an example - a vast number of users input keywords and click on the links on the site every day, feeding Google the data to train its search engine and continually improve its user experience.
 By doing this, Google builds a barrier of entry that gets higher and higher over time.

 Brands like MIT and Stanford University attract talented students and researchers from all over the world, and these talents reinforce the university's brand.

 An entrepreneur and product geek, Boyu's investment experience spans over a decade.
 He excels at singling out 'big ideas' at early-stage, and the market value of his portfolio companies, which includes Kuaishou, Weee!, Hetao coding, Chagee, etc., reached over a hundred billion USD.